polito-WAII-2025/lab1-g20/README.md

 ## External Libraries Used

-- `H3`(https://h3geo.org/): used for manage the waypoints in a more efficient way.
+- [`H3`](https://h3geo.org/): used to manage waypoints more efficiently.
-- `SnakeYAML`(https://github.com/snakeyaml/snakeyaml): used for processing the yaml input file.
+- [`SnakeYAML`](https://github.com/snakeyaml/snakeyaml): used for processing YAML input files.
-- `KotlinX Serialization`(https://github.com/Kotlin/kotlinx.serialization): used for create the json output file, using the `@Serializable` annotation (linked with the `plugin.serialization` Gradle plugin).
+- [`KotlinX Serialization`](https://github.com/Kotlin/kotlinx.serialization): used to create JSON output files, utilizing the `@Serializable` annotation (linked to the `plugin.serialization` Gradle plugin).
-- `MockK`(https://github.com/mockk/mockk): used for testing the application.
+- [`MockK`](https://github.com/mockk/mockk): used for testing the application.
-- `JUnit`(https://junit.org/junit5/): used for testing the application.
+- [`JUnit`](https://junit.org/junit5/): used for testing the application.

 ## Gradle Plugins Used

-- `plugin.serialization`: used for create the json output file, using the `@Serializable` annotation (linked with the `KotlinX Serialization` library).
+- `plugin.serialization`: used to create JSON output files, utilizing the `@Serializable` annotation (linked to the `KotlinX Serialization` library).
-- `com.gradleup.shadow`: used for create the jar file that will be used to run the application on Docker.
+- `com.gradleup.shadow`: used to create the JAR file required to run the application on Docker.

 ## Implemented Features

 ### Required

-- `maxDistanceFromStart`:  Calculate the farthest distance from the starting point of the route.
+- `maxDistanceFromStart`:  Calculates the farthest distance from the starting point of the route.
-- `mostFrequentedArea`:  Identify the area most frequently visited (e.g., a region where the user spends the most time or passes the most)
+- `mostFrequentedArea`:  Identifies the most frequently visited area (e.g., a region where the user spends the most time or frequently passes through).
-- `waypointsOutsideGeofence`: Check how many waypoints fall outside a specified geo-fence (defined by a centre point and radius).
+- `waypointsOutsideGeofence`: Checks how many waypoints fall outside a specified geo-fence (defined by a center point and radius).

 ### Extra

-- `accurateMostFrequentedArea`: Identify the area most frequently visited, using a more accurate method based on the H3 grid system (the center of the area could also not be a waypoint).
+- `accurateMostFrequentedArea`: Identifies the most frequently visited area using a more accurate method based on the H3 grid system (the center of the area may not necessarily be a waypoint).
-- `totalDistance`: Calculate the total distance of the route by summing the distance between consecutive waypoints.
+- `totalDistance`: Calculates the total distance of the route by summing the distances between consecutive waypoints.
-- `distanceForRootType`: Calculate the distance travelled for each type of road (highway, county road, city road).
+- `distanceForRootType`: Calculates the distance traveled for each type of road (highway, county road, city road).
-- `fuelConsumption`: Calculate the fuel consumption of a car for a specific distance, given its fuel efficiency.
+- `fuelConsumption`: Calculates the fuel consumption of a car for a specific distance, given its fuel efficiency.
-- `averageSpeed`: Calculate the average speed of the route.
+- `averageSpeed`: Calculates the average speed along the route.
-- `averageDirection`: Calculate the average direction of the route (North, North-West, West, South-West, South, South-East, East, North-East).
+- `averageDirection`: Calculates the average direction of the route (North, North-West, West, South-West, South, South-East, East, North-East).

 ## How to run the application